 All claims must be submitted electronically to the agency, except under limited circumstances.
-For more information about this policy change, see Paperless billing at HCA.
-For providers approved to bill paper claims, see the agency's Paper claim billing resource.
+For more information, see the agency's ProviderOne Billing and Resource Guide webpage and scroll down to Paperless billing at HCA.

+For providers approved to bill paper claims, visit the same webpage and scroll down to Paper Claim Billing Resource.